codsen/codsen/packages/string-fix-broken-named-entities/README.md

 **[⬆ back to top](#)**

+## Purpose

+This program detects and fixes broken named HTML entities.
+The algorithm is Levenshtein distance, for smaller entities, we match by distance `1`, for longer entities we allow distance `2`.

+In practice, this means we can catch errors like: `&nbp;` (mistyped `&nbsp;`).

+This program also works as a healthy entities catcher - broken entities are fed to one callback (`opts.cb`), healthy entities are fed to another callback (opts.entityCatcherCb).

+There is a decoding function; the algorithm is aware of numeric HTML entities as well.

 ## API - Input

 The `fixEnt` you required/imported is a function and it has two input arguments: